raceup-electric/Driverless/connect ES to laptop/README.md

 options = "metadata"
 ```

-5. if you want now you can chnage the permission of the file
+4. if you want now you can change the permission of the file
 ```
 wsl chmod 400 /mnt/c/users/administrator/.ssh/id_rsa.txt
 ```

-7. Now you can finally connect to the embedded system with the following command:
+5. Now you can finally connect to embedded system with the following command:
 ```
 ssh -i C:\Users\Administrator\.ssh\id_rsa.txt bfft-agx-1@10.0.0.1
 ```